Evidence for quark-matter cores in massive neutron stars

 where $\mu_\text{CET}$ is the baryon chemical potential corresponding to the density $n_\text{CET}$, that is, $n_\text{CET} \equiv n(\mu_\text{CET})$.
 This result is then further integrated to arrive at the pressure,

 where $p_\text{CET} \equiv p(\mu_\text{CET})$.

 The above relations must be solved numerically in general, but in the following simple case that we have implemented in our analysis, they may be dealt with analytically.
-Namely, we first take a sequence of $N_{p}$ pairs
+Namely, we first take sequence of $N_{p}$ pairs

-with $\mu_{1} = \mu_{\text{CET}}$, $\mu_{N_{p}} = 2.6$~GeV, and $\mu_{i} \in (\mu_{1}, \mu_{N_{p}})$ for all other $i$.
+with $\mu_{1} = \mu_{\text{CET}}$, $\mu_{N_{p}} = 2.6$~GeV, and $\mu_{i-1} < \mu_{i} < \mu_{i+1}$ for all other $i$.
 We then construct a $c_s^2$ curve as a piecewise-linear function connecting these points; that is, for each $i = 1,\ldots,N_{p} - 1$, and for $\mu \in [\mu_{i} , \mu_{i + 1}]$,

 At the matching points $\mu_{1}$ and $\mu_{N_{p}}$, we require $p$ and $c_{s}^{2}$ to match the corresponding values given by the CET and pQCD EoSs, respectively.
-In addition, we take $n$ to be continuous at each matching point, but note that our construction allows for EoSs that arbitrarily closely mimic discontinuous first order transitions.
+In addition, we take $n$ to be continuous at each matching point, but note that our construction allows for EoSs that mimic discontinuous first order transitions arbitrarily closely.

-For a given $N_{p}$, we have $N_{p} - 2$ independent matching chemical potentials $\mu_{i}$ and $N_{p} - 2$ independent speed of sound points ${c_{s}^{2}}_{i}$, from which one of both is determined through matching to the high-density EoS, leaving $2N_{p} - 6$ parameters for given low- and high-density EoSs.
-If we instead write this in terms of the number of interpolating segments $N = N_{p} - 1$, the result becomes $2 N - 4$.
-This is one free parameter fewer than the number of free parameters needed to define a polytropic EoS composed of the same number of segments.
+For a given $N_{p}$, we have $N_{p} - 2$ independent matching chemical potentials $\mu_{i}$ and $N_{p} - 2$ independent speed-of-sound points ${c_{s}^{2}}_{i}$, from which one of both is determined through matching to the high-density EoS, leaving $2N_{p} - 6$ parameters for given low- and high-density EoSs.
+If we instead write this in terms of the number of interpolating segments $N \equiv N_{p} - 1$, the result becomes $2 N - 4$.
+This is one free parameter fewer than the number of free parameters needed to define a polytropic EoS composed of the same number of segments\cite{Annala:2017llu}.